Light nuisance

 • premises occupied by visiting armed forces

-When looking into complaints about light nuisance, we can assess the following:
+When looking into complaints about light nuisance, we will assess the following:

 • whether it interferes with the use of a property

-• how it’s likely to affect the average person (excluding unusual sensitivities)
+• how it is likely to affect the average person (excluding unusual sensitivities)

 • how often it happens